Caribbean Curried Butternut Squash Roti

 - The Caribbean roti is traditionally used to sponge up sauces, but through the commercialization of roti and curry together the roti wrap was born.
 This street food was first created in the mid-1940s as a convenient meal you could carry in one hand.
 Since then, it has gained popularity all around the world including Canada, the United Kingdom, Tobago, Jamaica, and the United States.

-All I have to say is, thank you, Barbados for this delicious idea!
+All I have to say is, thank you Barbados and Netflix for this delicious idea!
 Also, I hope you enjoy it :)